skvrahul/dagoba/README.md

 graph.addEdge(Relationship('family', p1, p4))
 ```

 Here are some examples of how the Graph DB can be queried
 *Dagoba* uses chained querying along with lazy execution so each query operator operates on a query and returns another query object.
-The results are evaluated upon calling **run()**
+The results of the query are evaluated upon calling **run()**

 ```python
 # Get all of Bob's connections